-CalCEF is a non-profit 501(c)4 corporation.
-It is not funded through either direct taxation or via energy ratepayers; it is subject to public oversight as suits its nonprofit organization status.
+CalCEF Ventures is a non-profit 501(c)(4) corporation not funded through either direct taxation or through utility ratepayers.
+It has a Board of Directors that provides oversight.

 C. THE CALIFORNIA EMERGING TECHNOLOGY FUND

 The California Emerging Technology Fund (CETF) was established as a non-profit corporation pursuant to orders from the California Public Utilities Commission (CPUC) in approving the mergers of SBC-AT&T and Verizon-MCI in 2005.
 As a condition of approval of the mergers, AT&T and Verizon were required to contribute to CETF a total of \$60 million over 5 years "for the purpose of achieving ubiquitous access to broadband and advanced services in California, particularly in underserved communities, through the use of emerging technologies by 2010."
 The funds were transferred by both companies by 2010.
 The funds have not yet been exhausted.